restot/opencloud-desktop/audit-claude.md

 - Add file cleanup on extension termination
 - Verify temp file ownership before operations
 - Use secure random names for temp files

+**Verification**: ⚠️ PARTIALLY VERIFIED by Haiku - The code uses `session.download(for:request)` which creates temp files, but there's a potential TOCTOU race condition between the check and move operations.
+The code does attempt cleanup, but atomic file replacement would be safer.
+This is a valid finding but depends on URLSession's temp file handling.

+verified by glm

 ---